Vikash-8090-Yadav/Solidity-Pathshala/Level1/sendTo_Ether/Readme.md

 ![Deploy](https://user-images.githubusercontent.com/95535448/182689529-646ab6e7-ce0c-4486-886e-413f41a96f21.png)

 Step 4:
-And here you can see the all the transactions and deployed contracts
+And here you can see the all the transactions and deployed contracts-

 ![Deployed contracts](https://user-images.githubusercontent.com/95535448/182689765-b55a8166-3804-4466-9d4d-494db6e8e605.png)